Marble Countertop: ©Iriana Shiyan – stock.adobe.com

 - Laminates can copy any look of any surface.

-- Get a cheap granite look with a colored epoxy kit to cover any type of surface.
+- Get a granite look without the granite countertop cost using a colored epoxy kit to cover any type of surface.

 If you’re looking to shed weight, ditch stone or engineered stone alternatives.
 The options remaining include: